qupath/qubalab/README.md

     - QuBaLab is written mostly for QuPath users who want to dip into Python
 2. **Convenience vs. Efficiency**
     - paquo is based on [JPype](http://jpype.readthedocs.io/) to provide full & efficient access to Java from Python
-    - QuBaLab is based on [Py4J](https://www.py4j.org) to exchange data between Java & Python - preferring convenience over efficiency
+    - QuBaLab is based on [Py4J](https://www.py4j.org) to exchange data between Java & Python - preferring convenience to efficiency
 3. **Pixel access**
     - paquo is for working with QuPath projects and objects - accessing pixels is beyond its scope (at least for now)
     - QuBaLab enables requesting pixels as numpy or dask arrays, and provides functions to convert between thresholded images & QuPath objects